SiddPlus/Technical-Art-Alive-Game/Dev Logs/Task 4 Fire Particle Effect Development Journal.md

 ## Critical Reflection

 ### What did or did not work well and why?

-- What did not work well?
-What parts of the assignment that you felt did not fit the brief or ended up being lacklustre.
-- What did you think went very well?
-Were there any specific aspects you thought were very good?

 When I created the fire particle effect, I initially encountered an issue where the flames were facing downwards instead of rising upwards as intended.
 To resolve this, I adjusted the settings by turning off the gravity component within the particle system.
 Disabling gravity allowed the particles to move in the correct direction, achieving a more natural and realistic flame effect.
 This small adjustment made a significant difference in the final look of the effect.
 I would prefer if this task included more programming elements.
 While it allowed for creativity in other areas, a greater focus on coding would have made the experience more engaging and challenging.
 Incorporating programming would have provided opportunities to solve technical problems directly and deepen my understanding of the underlying mechanics, ultimately making the task more rewarding and aligned with my interests.